achille-martin/pyqt-crom/README.md

 - Verify your email and register as an individual (no need for location)
 - Restart the Qt installer with: `cd $HOME/Downloads && ./qt-unified-linux-x64-4.6.1-online.run`
 - Log in, state that you are an individual and not a company
+- If possible, select "Custom installation" and make sure to only setup `Qt5.15.2` (and other packages you might want)
 - Setup will start
 - Select folder location `$HOME/Qt5.15.2`
 - Installation will start

-:bulb: _If custom installation has to be selected, make sure you only setup `Qt5.15.2` and the default packages._

 :hand: _Make sure that you can access `$HOME/Qt5.12.2/5.12.2` and that the folder `android` is located inside of it._